-1. The Fire District shall validate the eligibility of all applicants of the classification posting within seven (7) calendar days of closing.

-- 2. To have the opportunity to take a promotional examination for an eligibility list, an applicant must meet the minimum qualifications at the time the job posting closes to applicants.
-Minimum qualifications shall be established by Human Resources or designee, Fire Chief or designee, Association President and one (1) additional Association Executive Board member. - 3.
-All promotional vacancies for Captain and Engineer classifications shall be filled by promotion from within the Fire District. - a.
-Captain All qualified applicants will have met the following provisions and then shall be eligible to test for the position of Captain. - I. Five (5) years of District seniority - II.
-Be qualified as an Engineer or have completed Engineer Development School (EDS) - III.
-Successfully completed Officer Development School (ODS). - b.
-Engineer All qualified employees with three (3) years of seniority with the District, and who have successfully completed Engineer Development School (EDS), shall be eligible to test for the position of Engineer.
+- 1. The Fire District shall validate the eligibility of all applicants of the classification posting within seven (7) calendar days of closing. - 2.
+To have the opportunity to take a promotional examination for an eligibility list, an applicant must meet the minimum qualifications by the time the job posting closes.
+Minimum qualifications shall be established by District Human Resources or designee, Fire Chief or designee, Association President and one (1) additional Association Executive Board member. - 3.
+All promotional vacancies for Battalion Chief shall be filled by promotion from within the Fire District. - a.
+Battalion Chief All qualified applicants shall be eligible to test for the position of Battalion Chief if they have successfully completed Battalion Chief Officer Development School (BCODS), have met the minimum qualifications in the Job Classification and have five (5) years of experience as a Fire Captain with Truckee Meadows Fire Protection District. - 4.
+Division Chief All qualified applicants must meet the minimum qualifications in the Job Classification and have two (2) years of experience as a Chief Officer

-INTENT- ODS and EDS will be provided by the District
+INTENT - BCODS will be provided by the District

-- B. Employees who are promoted will be placed in their new rank, pay grade step, to be at least ten percent (10%) above their current step plus any incentive pay, if applicable. - C. Promotions shall be filled by the rule of three. - 1.
+- B. Employees who are promoted will be placed in their new rank, pay grade step, to be at least ten percent (10%) above their current step plus any incentive pay, if applicable. - C. Promotions for Battalion Chief shall be filled by the rule of three (3). - 1.
 Example: for the first position the district will interview the top three (3) candidates, one (1) candidate will be promoted.
 For the next position the District will interview the top three (3) candidates from the updated list after the first promotion.
-If there are less than three (3) candidates for consideration within the second year of the eligibility list, the District may open a new recruitment.
+If there are less than three candidates for consideration within the second (2nd) year of the eligibility list, the District may open a new recruitment.